shotastage/frappuccino-ui/docs/WhipLayoutStack.md

-# WLayoutStack
+# WhipLayoutStack

-**WLayoutStack** provides layout to views.
+**WhipLayoutStack** provides layout to views.
 It calculate position and size of UI.
-Here is an example for usage of `WLayoutStack`.
+Here is an example for usage of `WhipLayoutStack`.

 ```swift